zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	\eta_v \sin{\theta_v} = \eta_l \sin{\theta_l}
 $$

-that leads to the compression of solid angles and, thus, the increase in energy density.
+that leads to the compression of solid angles and, thus, an increase in energy density.

 We start with a concrete example of a perfectly smooth planar surface.
 Its BSDF is expressed in terms of the *Dirac delta function* $\small \delta$ defined as a solid angle measure by